 Item Manager menu

-Item Manager menu attends to add or remove SyItems.
-Moreover other commands are available to move items up level
+Item Manager menu allows you to add or remove SyItems.
+Moreover, other commands are available to move items up level,

 Same functions are equally available on programs tree by clicking mouse right button on any element.